West Haven, Connecticut: Transportation

-Interstate 95, Connecticut State Route 34 (also known as Derby Avenue), and U.S. Route 1 (the Boston Post Road) run through West Haven, between Orange and New Haven.
-Route 162, which both begins and ends at Route 1, starts in Orange, passes through West Haven, and ends in Milford.
+Interstate 95 (I-95), Route 34 (also known as Derby Avenue), and U.S. Route 1 (US 1, the Boston Post Road) run through West Haven, between Orange and New Haven.
+Route 162, which both begins and ends at US 1, starts in Orange, passes through West Haven, and ends in Milford.
 A north-south state road, Route 122, begins in New Haven, comprising Forest Road, a stretch of Campbell Avenue and First Avenue up to the junction with I-95.

 Bus service is provided by Connecticut Transit New Haven.
 West Haven Center is served by the various 265 and 271 routes (main service along Campbell Avenue).
 The 265B service continues to Saw Mill Road and Bull Hill Lane; the 265R service run along Jones Hill Road and terminate at the Baybrook Shopping Center near Oyster River; the 265S service continues to Savin Rock via Second Avenue.
 The Route 271M/S routes run along the West Haven shore towards Milford.
 The Route 261 route serves the areas along Orange Avenue.
 The 268 route serves the Veterans Affairs Hospital (C) and Bull Hill Lane (B).

 A rail line, used by Metro-North Railroad and Amtrak, runs through West Haven.
 In 2013, the Connecticut Department of Transportation opened a new Metro-North station in West Haven, across from the former Armstrong factory.
 West Haven station provides commuter rail service on the Metro-North Railroad's New Haven Line.
 The station provides full service on Metro-North into New York City, and has 660 parking spaces on-site.
 Amtrak does not stop in West Haven; the closest Amtrak stop is New Haven's Union Station.

 Tweed New Haven Regional Airport, in New Haven, is the closest facility offering air service to West Haven.